 Language Education

 As Canada is officially a bilingual country, education is offered in both English and French.
 For newcomers and citizens, there are a number of programs available to learn one or both of the country’s languages.
 Schools for minors and adults are accredited by Languages Canada.
 There are more than 225 language schools in the country, and many focus on preparing international students to study at the post-secondary level.
-Note that all higher education programs in Canada require students to study in either English or French.
+All higher education programs in Canada are taught in either English or French.

 Language schools prepare students for standardized tests in English or French.
 For adults, these schools teach business language skills.
 The fees vary by school, and some students will require a study permit from the government to enroll.
 Students’ skill level in their chosen language will be assessed by the school upon enrollment, and will then commit to a course of study based on their needs.